AzureCR/specs/auto-purge/readme.md

  By default, images are automatically deleted after __ days

 In this case, images can be deleted sooner.
 However, if they still exist after __ days, they are automatically deleted.

+### 1.1 Default Extension based on usage
+An additional parameter can be set that extends the default expiration date based on how many days have passed since the image has been pulled.

 ### 2.0 Quarantine failed

 Images that failed a vulnerability scan and are kept in quarantine are automatically deleted after __ days.